DS1TPT/ABF_Lang/README.md

 ```
 Example: $m1000,, ; *(mem + addr) = *(mem + 1000)
 ```
+- for 'h', 'l', and 'q', the argument is forced to signed type regardless of pointer mode.

 Data and pointer processing
 - size of char is 1B, but the size of int and double is system-dependant.